Distributed Mixed Voltage Angle and Frequency Droop Control of Microgrid Interconnections with Loss of Distribution-PMU Measurements: D-MAFD Secondary Control Design

-Using the concept of $QSR$-dissipativity (see Appendix), we show that a distributed secondary controller that guarantees $\mathcal{L}_2$ stability of the microgrid interconnection with MAFD primary control subject to disturbances $w(t)$ can be designed by solving linear matrix inequalities as follows.
+Proposition \ref{prop:linear_to_nonlinear} extends the results of \cite{agarwal2017feedback} to continuous-time switched systems. }Using the concept of $QSR$-dissipativity, we now show that a distributed secondary controller that guarantees $\mathcal{L}_2$ stability of the microgrid interconnection with MAFD primary control subject to disturbances $w(t)$ can be designed by solving linear matrix inequalities as follows.

 \begin{theorem} If there exists symmetric positive definite matrix \(P>0\), negative definite matrix $Q_j<0$, and matrices \(U_j, V_j, S_j\) and $R_j$ of appropriate dimensions such that \eqref{control_lmi} is satisfied for every switching vector $j \in \Sigma$, then the distributed secondary control law $u(t) \mapsto u(t) + \tilde{u}(t)$ where \(\tilde{u}(t)=K_{\sigma(t)}y(t)\) with obtained by solving design equations \eqref{control_lmi}, where $\mathcal{S}_v$ is the set of all diagonal matrices and $\mathcal{S}_H$ is the set of all matrices with the same sparsity structure as the Jacobian matrix $H$ in \eqref{linear switched system}, is sufficient to guarantee $\mathcal{L}_2$ stability of the microgrid interconnection \eqref{nonlinear_switched} in the D-MAFD framework with respect to disturbances $w(t)$ under arbitrary loss of D-PMU angle measurements. \end{theorem}